Clinatec endowment Fonds Clinatec

 KLESIA SomniBrain

-Sleep disorders are an unfortunate side effect of many neurological diseases.
-The objectives of the KLESIA SomniBrain project are to measure the impact of photobiomodulation (PBM) on sleep quality and study the technique’s preventive and curative effects in patients with Parkinson’s disease.
+As sleep disorders are an aggravating consequence of many neurological pathologies, the SomniBrain project aims to measure the impact of photobiomodulation on sleep quality, and to study its preventive and curative effects, in the context of Parkinson’s disease.

 Pre-clinical cognitive and motor tests were carried out on Parkinsonian subjects after near-infrared illumination during sleep.